 “In the old days, the buyer tried to determine if their problem fit into the offered solution.
 Today, the seller tries to determine if their solution fits into the buyer’s problem.” -Dan Tyre

-Customer is in charge
+The customer is in charge

 Inbound marketing is about attracting people to your website with education, information and knowledge that makes it easier to solve their problems.
-Inbound sales is just an extension of that type of philosophy, where your sales simply matches how people are buying.
+Inbound sales is just an extension of that type of philosophy, where your sales simply matche how people are buying.
 Let’s face it, no matter what you are selling today, the customer is in charge.

 Buyers can now find most of the information that they need about a company's products or services before they ever engage a salesperson.